Thyroid Surgery

 Stitch and Scar:

 The stitches will be removed the day of the surgery, right before you go home.
 You will have just a strip of skin glue on the skin.
-It will peel off on its own in about 6 - 10 days.
-Because the incision will be small and the stitch will be removed the same day of the procedure the size of the scar will be much less than that with traditional thyroid surgeries performed in the past.
-The incision will be placed in the natural skin crease of your neck, which will help to make it less noticeable or not visible at all.
+It will peel off on its own in about 6-10 days.
+Because the incision will be small and the stitch will be removed the same day of the procedure, the size of the scar will be much less than that of traditional thyroid surgeries performed in the past.
+The incision will be placed in the natural skin crease of your neck, which will help make it less noticeable or even invisible.

 Complications: